-The answer?
-A lot, and many of the new features are designed to make the camera much more convenient to use.
-The Hero5 Black still captures great videos and photos, but now you have benefits like voice control, image stabilization, and durability.
-Services and apps make it easier to pull content off the camera, edit them into short videos, and share them online.
-It’s a better camera, and it will make you wish you had the features in the Hero4 Black, not to mention a cheaper list price at launch.
+At time of launch, the Hero5 Black represented a radical new approach to design for GoPro.
+Many features were designed to make the camera much more convenient to use; it still captures great videos and photos, but now you have benefits like voice control, image stabilization, and durability.
+Services and apps made it easier to pull content off the camera, edit them into short videos, and share them online.
+It’s a better camera than the Hero4 Black and Silver in every way, and it launched at a lower price.

 Design and features